News & Blog

 Is your learner interested in reading about real people who made a positive impact on the world?
 If your answer is yes, we encourage you to visit our tutor library to check out the Grass Roots Press Biographies by Terry Baker.
 Learners can read about individuals such as Nelson Mandela, Ceasar Chavez, and Elizabeth Fry.
 The best part?
 These books come with an audio CD and a free online workbook.

-The Family Literacy English class that I teach at Cook Library Center quickly fell into a routine last fall with a group of dedicated English language learners.
+The Family Literacy English class that I teach at Cook Library Center quickly fell into a routine last fall with a group of Karidedicated English language learners.
 It was during the second week of classes that a woman with what appeared to be a large growth on her back came to class.
 Maria introduced herself and told us she is from Guatemala and has lived in America for 14 years.
 She is happily married with six children, five of them boys, and the baby is a girl.
 With the help of the other women in class, she quickly assimilated and the session moved along smoothly.

 Novel Scenes | Introduction to Low Intermediate